-- 30 years. - Pricing and MI Coverage Options - Rates are available through the RateStarSM pricing option only. - Single premium plans are not available for this program. - The correct program name, Community Experts or Community Heroes, must be selected in RateStar in order to receive a quote. - The following coverage options are available: 35%, 30%, 25%, 20% and 18%. - Maximum Risk In-Force - Loans insured under the Community Program will be capped at a maximum 25% of the new insurance written (NIW) annually per lender, to be reviewed quarterly. - Documentation - All AMGC documentation requirements apply.
-DU or LPA documentation efficiencies may not be used. - Borrower - All borrowers must occupy the property. - All borrowers must have a Social Security Number (SSN). - No other real estate may be owned by the borrower(s) at time of closing, including property retained for pending sale at a later date, regardless of equity in the current residence. - Community Experts professions: At least one borrower must be currently employed full-time in one of the following eligible professions: - Certified Public Accountants (CPAs).
+- All borrowers must occupy the property. - All borrowers must have a Social Security Number (SSN). - No other real estate may be owned by the borrower(s) at time of closing, including property retained for pending sale at a later date, regardless of equity in the current residence. - Community Experts professions: At least one borrower must be currently employed full-time in one of the following eligible professions: - Certified Public Accountants (CPAs).

-- Chartered Financial Analysts (CFAs). - Ph.D.s. - Architects. - Certified Mortgage Bankers (CMBs). - Actuaries with the following designations: - Associate of the Casualty Actuarial Society (ACAS). - Fellow of the Casualty Actuarial Society (FCAS). - Associate of the Society of Actuaries (ASA). - Fellow of the Society of Actuaries (FSA). - Member of the American Academy of Actuaries (MAAA). - Member, Society of Pension Actuaries (MSPA). - Fellow, Society of Pension Actuaries (FSPA). - Community Heroes professions: At least one borrower must be currently employed either full-time or parttime in one of the following eligible professions (see exception for military personnel): - Any employee of one of these organizations: - Public or private educational institution. - Fire Department. - Federal, state or local government law enforcement agency. - Nurses (all designations, including a Certified Nursing Assistants [CNA]) - Emergency Medical Technicians (EMTs) and Paramedics. - Active or former military personnel will qualify when at least one borrower documents one of the following: - Current income derived from active duty or military retirement; or - Military service with DD Form 214 Certificate of Release or Discharge From Active Duty (dishonorable discharge is ineligible). - Eligibility for a Veterans Administration (VA) mortgage with a current VA Certificate of Eligibility. - Employment documentation or other acceptable documentation is required verifying the borrower's position (see exception for military personnel).
+- Chartered Financial Analysts (CFAs). - Ph.D.s. - Architects. - Certified Mortgage Bankers (CMBs). - Actuaries with the following designations: - Associate of the Casualty Actuarial Society (ACAS). - Fellow of the Casualty Actuarial Society (FCAS). - Associate of the Society of Actuaries (ASA). - Fellow of the Society of Actuaries (FSA). - Member of the American Academy of Actuaries (MAAA). - Member, Society of Pension Actuaries (MSPA). - Fellow, Society of Pension Actuaries (FSPA). - Community Heroes: At least one borrower must be currently employed either full-time or part-time in one of the following eligible professions (see exception for military personnel) or employed within one of the named organizations: - Any employee of one of these organizations: - Public or private educational institution. - Fire Department. - Federal, state or local government law enforcement agency. - Medical care provider, including, but not limited to: - Hospitals. - Physicians' offices and medical practices. - Inpatient and outpatient care centers and clinics. - Assisted living facilities. - Skilled nursing facilities. - Home health agencies. - Nurses (all designations, including a Certified Nursing Assistants [CNA]). - Emergency Medical Technicians (EMTs) and Paramedics. - Active or former military personnel will qualify when at least one borrower documents one of the following: - Current income derived from active duty or military retirement; or - Military service with DD Form 214 Certificate of Release or Discharge From Active Duty (dishonorable discharge is ineligible). - Eligibility for a Veterans Administration (VA) mortgage with a current VA Certificate of Eligibility. - Employment documentation or other acceptable documentation is required verifying the borrower's position (see exception for military personnel).
 For example, the borrower's position/designation may be identified on the paystub or VOE.
 If not identified on these documents, then copies of diplomas, certifications, licenses, etc. should be obtained. - Employment and/or income starting post-close are ineligible. - Student loan debt will be included in the total monthly obligations for qualifying purposes.

-Credit
+Credit: